Our Office

 Pain

 The nursing staff will thoroughly review the use of pain medication with you prior to your discharge from the office.
 Following the instructions provided should assist with your comfortable recovery from your surgery.
 Should you experience any difficulties with pain control, please do not hesitate to contact us at the office during the daytime hours, or at the emergency number provided after hours.
-If you experience pain that is not being controlled with your pain medications, do not hesitate to contact the office or Dr. McCann.
+If you experience pain that is not being controlled with your pain medications, do not hesitate to contact the office or our office.

 Diet